The History of Neuroimaging at UCLA

 Research at the Brain Mapping Center led to the use of imaging that has made this practice increasing rare while allowing neurosurgerical interventions on more complicated cases.

-UCLA neuroscientists continue to explore new ways to obtain data from imaging because, for now, it continues to offer a noninvasive way to look at the brains of living humans.
+UCLA neuroscientists continue to explore new ways to obtain data from neuroimaging because, for now, it continues to offer a noninvasive way to look at the brains of living humans.

 "Both pet scanning and MRI scanning still have a long way to go," Dr. Mazziotta says.
 "Pet scanning will continue to evolve as more and more compounds that allow us to see more and more processes in the brain.
 MRI may approach the point where we may be able to see the electrochemical activity of the brain, at least at a gross level."